probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 Each time a developer runs tests on his machine and publishes the results to Probe Dock, or each time a continuous integration environment does the same, it counts for 1 test run.
-The number of test runs by day therefore allows you to track the testing activity and its frequency, not only when new tests are written.
+The number of test runs by day therefore allows you to track the test execution activity, not only when new tests are written.

 Of course, this information can still be filtered both by project and/or user.